The Unknown character in Willy Wonka experience unmasked as teen actress

-The Unknown star of Willy Wonka experience unmasked as teen actress on first job
+The Unknown star of Willy Wonka experience unmasked as teen actor on first job

 ’I tried to imagine what a man living in the walls should be like’

-The actress behind the iconic ‘The Unknown’ character in the Willy Wonka experience in Glasgow has been unmasked as a 16-year-old girl on her first acting job.
+The actor behind the iconic ‘The Unknown’ character in the Willy Wonka experience in Glasgow has been unmasked as a 16-year-old girl on her first acting job.

 Glaswegian teenager Felicia took to TikTok to reveal her identity after her role in the comically terrible experience went viral.